-Today’s Role Model is Clio Dill.
-Clio is the founder of 0.4 Magazine, a scientific-based editorial focused on happiness.
+Today’s Tech Role Model is Clio Dill.
+Clio is a visual designer at Huge and the founder of 0.4 Magazine, a scientific-based editorial focused on happiness.
 She transforms research, data, and academia into more accessible content so that anyone can improve their well being.
 She is passionate about using design as a tool to elevate inspiring people and ideas.

 What’s your official title and how long have you been in this role?